-- 1. Turn the breaker to the spa OFF.
+1. Turn the breaker to the spa OFF.
 DRAIN YOUR SPA.
 Note: If you are only replacing the UV bulb then the spa does not have to be drained.
-You will need to drain it if you are replacing or cleaning the quartz tube. - Once the UV bulb has cooled off remove the CLEARRAY System enclosure cover (2) by removing the four screws (1).
+You will need to drain it if you are replacing or cleaning the quartz tube.

+Once the UV bulb has cooled off remove the CLEARRAY System enclosure cover (9) and gasket (8) by removing the four screws (10).
 This will expose the UV bulb and connections, Figure 2.